Trigger warning: eating disorder.

 As Ivy’s mental illness develops, you’ll wish her parents take notice.
-But her father lives with his girlfriend and barely sees the girl.
-Her mother has her own issues going on too, so she’s not going to spot any warning signs.
+But her father rarely visits and her mother has her own issues going on too, so she’s not going to spot the warning signs.
 Ivy’s left to her own devices, free to fall into the spiral that is disordered eating.

 What I truly love about This Impossible Light is the lack of romance.
-It’s so common to have a sick person fall in love and the partner tries to fix them, or the relationship is a form of escapism.
+It’s so common to have a mentally ill person fall in love and then the partner tries to fix them, or often the relationship provides a form of escapism for the sick.
 But here, Ivy is left to be a normal (albeit sick) fifteen year old without the unnecessary thread of romance woven into her life.

 Perhaps I’m biased, as writing a novel-in-verse is something I’d love to accomplish one day.
 I developed my eating disorder at Ivy’s age, so this was definitely one of the more relatable books I’ve read in a long time.
 It sums up the desperation to see the numbers of the scale shrink with your body in a way I’m not sure many people can capture.

-By far, This Impossible Light is one of the most beautifully written books of the year by far.
+By far, This Impossible Light is one of the most stunning books of the year.
 Already I look forward to reading it again.
 If you’d like to give it a chance (please do), you can find it right here.

 FYI: This is an affiliate link, which means at no extra cost to you, I’ll get a small percentage of what you pay for the book.
 Running a website is expensive, you know?
 Gotta get dem dolls’ bills, yo.
 If you’ve got any questions, my affiliate policy is here or you can contact me.
 Thanks for your support!